 The main issue to decide is whether the body is to be buried or cremated.
 There are many other issues, for example:

 If arrangements were not settled before the death, it may take some time to discuss all the details.
-It is recommended to contact the funeral home in advance of death (if possible) to make as many decisions as is appropriate and ensure that all necessary information is available after the death, not when the emotions are at their highest.
+It is recommended to contact the funeral home in advance of death (if possible) to make as many decisions as is appropriate and ensure that all necessary information is available after the death, not when emotions are at their highest.

 The province of British Columbia developed the Joint Protocol For Expected/Planned Home Deaths in British Columbia to support individuals to die at home with their families or caregivers.